TranHuuHoang/TwitterPost/readme.txt

 Then open an IDE (Eclipse IDE), open the project.

-Change any path appear in the code to your path.
+Change EVERY path appear in the code to your path.

 Then Run